prusti/pcg/README.md

 `PCG_VISUALIZATION=true cargo run [FILENAME.rs]`

-To view the output, you need to run the visulization server, by running:
+To view the output, you need to run the visualization server, by running:

 `cd visualization && ./serve`